MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Update a Counter Atomically

-If you have a field of `Integer` type, you can atomically increment it, meaning increment the value without worrying about it being incremented at the same time by another request.
+If you have a field of `Integer` type, you can atomically increment it, meaning increment the value without worrying about it being overwritten at the same time by another request.

 Suppose you had an existing todo object with a `priority` field.
 You can increment the field by any value (here by 1) like so: